ONSdigital/eq-schema-validator/README.md

 # Installing node dependencies

-In the eq-schema-validator directory, install nvm and node using the following commands:
+In the eq-schema-validator directory, install node version manager (nvm) and node using the following commands:

 ```
 brew install nvm